Skip to contents

 result

-#> Blocked MEC record linkage based on the following variables:
+#> Blocked MEC record linkage based on:

 #> name, surname, city.